CTN-0094/CTNote/README.md

 # Introduction to CTNote: The CTN Outcomes, Treatments, and Endpoints Library

 The package `CTNote` exists as a comprehensive implementation of *outcomes*, *treatments*, and *endpoints* used in clinical trials to evaluate the efficacy of medication-assisted treatment of substance use disorders (SUDs).

-The functions in this package are programmatic building blocks with which to construct algorithms which calculate single-value summaries of clinical trial participants' substance use patterns.
-We assume that these substance use patterns are symbolized as a "word" (see below).
-The vignettes for this package include a standard and code-based library of algorithms for treatment outcome definitions useful to evaluate medication-based treatments for SUDs.
+- The functions in this package are programmatic building blocks with which to construct algorithms which calculate single-value summaries of clinical trial participants' substance use patterns.
+- We assume that these person-specific substance use patterns over time are symbolized as a "word" (see below).
+- The vignettes for this package include a standard and code-based library of algorithms for treatment outcome definitions useful to evaluate medication-based treatments for SUDs.
+We envision these vignettes as a "library", in the sense that someone interested in using the endpoint from a previously-published study can simply "borrow" (i.e., copy and paste) the code from these vignettes into their own analysis scripts.
+In these cases, we simply ask that you cite the original paper for the endpoint of your choice and this package.

 ## Installation